Existence of an effective burning velocity in cellular flow for curvature G-equation via game analysis: Proof of Theorem

 \begin{lem} Given a point $x=(x_1,x_2)\in I_1$, if $x$ can reach $J_r$ within $t_0\leq {\tilde \delta\over 3M}$, then $x$ can also reach $\gamma([0,1])$ within $t_0$.
 Here $M=1+\max_{\Rset^2}|V|$. \end{lem}

-Proof: According to Definition \ref{def:reach} of the reachability, player I has a $J_r$-oriented strategy to move the game trajectory into $J_r$ within time $t_0$ regardless how player II responses.
-Let $U$ be an open set such that $\gamma([0,1])\subset U$.
-Write
+Proof: According to Definition \ref{def:reach} of the reachability, player I has a $J_r$-oriented strategy to move the game trajectory into $J_r$ within time $t_0$ regardless of how player II responses.
+Let $U$ be an open set such that $\gamma([0,1])\subset U$ and

-We claim that the corresponding game trajectory of player I's $J_r$-oriented strategy with a game step size parameter $\tau<\nu$ must enter $U$ before it arrives at $J_r$.
+We claim that the corresponding game trajectory of player I's $J_r$-oriented strategy with a game step size parameter $\tau<{\nu\over M+d}$ must enter $U$ before it arrives at $J_r$.
 If not, then at some moment $t_1<t_0$, the game trajectory arrives at